SRCF/docs/content/reference/web-hosting/university-account-authentication.md

 Require valid-user
 ```

+{{< alert type="info" >}}
+A file beginning with a `.` is a hidden file on Linux and UNIX systems.
+You may need to manually disable the hiding of these files (e.g. Ctrl-h
+in Nautilus, the file manager program of the GNOME desktop environment).
+If using the web terminal or connecting over SSH, `ls -a` will include
+hidden files.
+{{< /alert >}}

-This will permit access to anyone with a 'current' Raven account, i.e.
+This will permit access to anyone with a 'current' University Account,
-active students and staff.
-To permit access to *any* Raven account
+i.e. active students and staff.
+To permit access to *any* University
-(including graduated students), add a *Ptags* directive:
+Account (including graduated students), add a *Ptags* directive:

 ```apache
 AARequiredPtags none